-After Germany signed the Armistice ending World War I in November 1918, President Wilson journeyed to Europefirst for a tour of the Allied capitals and then for six months of peace treaty negotiations in Versailles, near Parisconstituting the longest absence by a sitting U.S. president.
+After Germany signed the Armistice ending World War I in November 1918, President Wilson journeyed to Europe first for a tour of the Allied capitals and then for six months of peace treaty negotiations in Versailles, near Paris constituting the longest absence by a sitting U.S. president.

-The Signing of Peace in the Hall of Mirrors, Versailles, 1919

-From the nation's beginning, George Washington warned against "entangling alliances," and in part the Monroe Doctrine declared the U.S. would stay out of European affairs.
+The Signing of Peace in the Hall of Mirrors, Versailles, 1919 rom the nation's beginning, George Washington warned against entangling alliances, and in part the Monroe Doctrine declared the U.S. would stay out of European affairs.
 Yet, the State Department under President Woodrow Wilson's direction became deeply involved in foreign entanglements prior to the U.S. entering into World War I.

-The British RMS Lusitania left New York harbor for England in May 1915 and never arrived.
-A German submarine sunk it off the British Isles with 128 Americans among the 1,200 killed.
+The British RMS Lusitania left New York harbor for England in May 1915 and never arrived A German submarine sunk it off the British Isles with 1 8 Americans among the 1, 00 killed.
 During the ensuing crisis Secretary of State William Jennings Bryan resigned rather than face the risk of war.
-Intense diplomatic activity was required to prevent U.S. entry into World War I immediately after the incident.
+Intense diplomatic activity was re uired to prevent U.S. entry into World War I immediately after the incident.

-As in 1812, rights of neutral shipping became a vital issue and a subject of U.S. negotiations with both sides in that conflict.
+As in 181, rights of neutral shipping became a vital issue and a subject of U.S. negotiations with both sides in that conflict.
 The sinking of the Lusitania by the Germans in 1915 nearly brought the United States into the war.
 The authorization of massive loans to the Allies gave the U.S. an interest in their victory.
 In 1917, following Germany's failed efforts to persuade Mexico to attack the U.S. and its resumption of unrestricted submarine warfare, the U.S. finally entered the war on the Allied side.
-The war called for tighter security measures and the State Department expanded the use of telegraphic codes and ciphers, and introduced "confidential" and "secret" classification labels.
-Colonel Edward House, a White House advisor to President Wilson, exercised some of the authority of the secretary of state during Wilson's administration, directing much of U.S. diplomacy during World War I and the postwar period.
-In his actions, he set an example that would be followed by Harry Hopkins in Franklin Roosevelt's administration, Henry Kissinger in Nixon's presidency, and Zbigniew Brzezinski in Carter's administration.
-Together, President Wilson and House, and to a lesser extent Secretary of State Robert Lansing, steered the country toward taking an active role in international peace efforts while deflecting demands for self determination from colonized or occupied peoples in the Middle East, Asia, and Latin America.
-They helped create the League of Nations, though the United States failed to join it following the Senate's refusal to ratify the Treaty of Versailles.
+The war called for tighter security measures and the State Department expanded the use of telegraphic codes and ciphers, and introduced confidential and secret classification labels.

-U.S. troops arrive in Vladivostok, Russia in August 1918.
+U.S. troops arrive in Vladivostok, Russia in August 1918